 Such optics offer several advantages.
 In addition to being lightweight and highly stable, they are relatively easy to reproduce.
 They do not require polishing — a time-consuming and often-times expensive process that assures a smooth, perfectly shaped surface.

 Developed by Goddard contractor Peter Chen, the mirror is made by pouring a mixture of epoxy and carbon nanotubes into a mandrel, or mold, fashioned to meet a specific optical prescription.
 Technicians then heat the mold to cure and harden the epoxy.
-Once set, the mirror is coated with a reflective material of aluminum and silicon dioxide.
+Once set, the mirror is coated with a reflective material made of aluminum and silicon dioxide.

 The team plans to further enhance the mission’s technologies and evaluate technical requirements to reach a polar orbit around Venus as a secondary payload.
 The team believes it would take CUVE one-and-a-half years to reach its destination.
 Once in orbit, the team would gather data for about six months.